Hand Tool Injury Statistics

 Tools are such a common part of our lives that it is difficult to remember they pose hazards.
 All tools are manufactured with safety in mind but, tragically, a serious accident often occurs before steps are taken to search out and avoid or eliminate tool-related hazards.
+Today, we are going to cover hand tool injury statistics and training benefits.

 If you do not have this policy in place you could face fines from OSHA, suffer lost productivity and endure a possible lawsuit.